 You are free to use the Honey Bees 911 logo and select pictures for the purposes of sharing and promoting our service.

 Swarming is the process by which a queen bee leaves the colony with a large group of worker bees in search of a new home.
 In some cases, a new queen is created, while the old queen takes off with about 60% of the workers to start a new hive.
 Honey bee swarms collect in large clusters that can sometimes be bigger than a basketball.
 They can contain thousands to tens-of-thousands-of bees.
 While they're not dangerous, you should keep your distance and contact a local beekeeper to safely relocate it.

-We have flyers and information handouts that you can print and share online to help spread our message and increase public awareness of this natural pheonmenon.
+We have flyers and information handouts that you can post at your local establishments and share online to help spread our message and increase public awareness about this natural pheonmenon.